doctorfree/MusicPlayerPlus/README.md

 Supported terminal emulators in MusicPlayerPlus include `kitty`, `tilix`, `gnome-terminal`, `st`, and `cool-retro-term`.
-Kitty is the default terminal emulator used by MusicPlayerPlus.
+Kitty is the default terminal emulator used by MusicPlayerPlus except on Raspberry Pi OS where `st` is used as the default.
 An alternate terminal emulator can be specified on the `mpplus` command line:

 ```
 mpplus -c ... # indicates use the current terminal and a tmux session
 mpplus -e ... # indicates use the simple terminal emulator (st)
 mpplus -g ... # indicates use the gnome terminal emulator
+mpplus -k ... # indicates use the kitty terminal emulator
 mpplus -r ... # indicates use the cool-retro-term terminal emulator
 mpplus -t ... # indicates use the tilix terminal emulator
 ```

-If an alternate terminal emulator is not specified on the command line then Kitty will be used unless console mode is detected.
+If an alternate terminal emulator is not specified on the command line then the default will be used unless console mode is detected.
 Console mode is used when no DISPLAY can be opened (e.g. running on a console, running over SSH without a display, running on a headless server).
 In console mode MusicPlayerPlus utilizes `tmux` sessions to display the character-based music